101Loop/naaive-bot/README.md

 # Motivation

-Just a random discussion in one of our company's group and [Himanshu Shankar](https://github.com/iamhssingh) said that create a bot which removes group members whenever they say words which contains `aww` and I thought **why not**.:wink:
+Just a random discussion in one of our community group and [Himanshu Shankar](https://github.com/iamhssingh) said that create a bot which removes group members whenever they say words which contains `aww` and I thought **why not**.:wink: